 What is next for Nigerien Christians?

 We don’t know—the context is very fragile.
-But just as I said our nation is in better shape than our neighbors, so also the situation of Christians has been improving.
+But just as I said our nation is in better shape than our neighbours, so also the situation of Christians has been improving.
 After 2015, the government reacted against the riots to strengthen religious relations, and the church joined in the successful national campaign to promote social cohesion.
 Today, Christians are present in the public sphere, employed in the civil service.
 We have the freedom to preach—even to hold large open meetings.

 When I last lived in Niger, I was the national leader of our youth fellowship, and we organized summer camps in churches and our Protestant schools.
 But today the camps take place in public settings with high officials in attendance, and are broadcast by public TV and radio services.